rrotyrba/TWICE-DA/README.md

-# TWICE-DA: A Hybrid Transformer-CNN Architecture with Deformable Attention
+# TWICE-DA: A Hybrid Transformer-CNN Architecture with Multi-Scale Deformable Attention
 Work in progress...